 The lake is also a place of tragedy.
 It is here that Michel Trudeau, the youngest brother of Prime Minister Justin Trudeau, drowned when he was swept by an avalanche into the lake in November 1998.
 Kokanee Glacier Lodge is dedicated to Michel Trudeau and many others who have also died in avalanches.
 (In winter access to the lodge is via helicopter.)

 From Kokanee Lake the hiking gets easier as you enter beautiful sub-alpine meadows cut by crystal clear streams and small alpine lakes.
 Listen for bird song and watch out for aggressive marmots.
-At a trail intersection at the end of the lake it’s only 300 metres to the cabin.
+At a trail intersection at the end of the lake it’s only 300 m to the cabin.
 You can expect to reach the cabin in about three hours hiking time.

 Kokanee Glacier Cabin